 The morning will begin with an hour of interactive music and arts activities, including theater games led by Central City Opera, an instrument petting zoo, music craft and game stations, and more!

+You’ll then get to enjoy an Inside the Orchestra for Schools performances.
 Inside the Orchestra for Schools is an interactive 50-minute program geared toward students in K-8th grade.
 The audience is seated on the floor and surrounded by professional musicians.
 This program features 14-16 professional musicians, a modern dancer from Hannah Kahn Dance, and an opera singer from Central City Opera.
-The conductor faces the students and engages them throughout the performance, asking questions and teaching them about the music as it is playing around them.
+The conductor faces the students during the performance and engages them throughout the program, asking questions and teaching them about the music as it is playing around them.
 Students are treated to up-close-and-personal demos by the strings, woodwinds, horns and percussion.
-Scripting is designed to not only introduce musical concepts but to tie to curriculum that children are studying in other subjects.
-The conductor introduces key elements of symphonic music such as transitions, orchestral “color”, and identifying the emotional quality of different types of music.
-In addition, one child is given a once-in-a-lifetime chance to conduct the orchestra.
+Scripting is designed to not only introduce musical concepts but to tie to the curriculum that children are studying in other subjects.
+Students are introduced to key elements of symphonic music such as transitions, orchestral “color”, and identifying the emotional quality of different types of music.
+In addition, one child is given a chance to conduct the orchestra.
 By doing so, the student and audience quickly learn the cause and effect between conductor and musician.

-Anyone who chooses to sit inside the circle, children and adults, will need to purchase a ticket.
+Anyone who chooses to sit inside the circle and/or participate in the activities beforehand, children and adults, will need to purchase a ticket.

 A limited number of need-based scholarship tickets are available.
-For more information, send an email to email@example.com.
+To apply for financial assistance, please fill out this form.